Ryan Rowland-Smith: 2010 season

 Rowland-Smith's game against the White Sox on 16 September 2009, left Christian Caple of MLB.com excited about his chances for next season:

 In fact, Rowland-Smith started the 2010 season as the third starter in the Mariners' rotation, behind Felix Hernandez and Ian Snell.
 He struggled to begin the season, posting a 7.62 ERA in his first eight starts while losing all four of his decisions.
 After the shortest start of his career on 18 May, in which he gave up seven runs in 2 2/3 innings, the Mariners moved him to the bullpen.
 Rowland-Smith returned to the rotation on 5 June, when Doug Fister had to miss a start because of shoulder fatigue.
-The Mariners lost to the Angels 11–2, but Rowland-Smith limited Los Angeles to one run in five innings.
+The Mariners lost to the Angels 11–2, but Rowland-Smith limited the Los Angeles Angels of Anaheim to one run in five innings.
 After that, he continued to be used as a starter.
-He held the Cincinnati Reds scoreless for six innings on 20 June, earning his first win of the year in a 1–0 victory.
+He held Cincinnati scoreless for six innings on 20 June, earning his first win of the year in a 1–0 victory.
 The win, however, would be his only victory of the year.
 On 27 July, he gave up 11 runs over five innings in an 11–0 loss to the White Sox.
 The Mariners left him in the game that long because they wanted to preserve their bullpen.
 After the game, he was placed on the disabled list with a lower back strain, which Rob Neyer of ESPN speculated was a "phantom injury" designed to get him off the roster, since the Mariners could not send him to the minor leagues without exposing him to waivers.
-Sent to rehab in Tacoma, he rejoined the team in September when rosters expanded.
+After a rehab stint in Tacoma, he rejoined the team in September when rosters expanded.

-Upon his activation from the disabled list, Rowland-Smith was mainly used out of the bullpen except for the last game of the season, 3 October, in which he gave up two runs in five innings and had a no-decision in a 4–3 loss to the Athletics.
+Upon his activation from the disabled list, Rowland-Smith was mainly used out of the bullpen, except for the last game of the season, 3 October, in which he gave up two runs in five innings and had a no-decision in a 4–3 loss to the Athletics.
 20 of Rowland-Smith's 27 appearances in 2010 were starts (a career-high), but only one of those was a win, as opposed to ten losses.
 He had a 6.75 ERA and gave up 141 hits in 109 1/3 innings.

-However, Rowland-Smith was the Mariners' nominee for the Roberto Clemente Award, given annually to the MLB player who "best represents the game through extraordinary character, community involvement, philanthropy and positive contributions, both on and off the field."
+Rowland-Smith was the Mariners' nominee for the Roberto Clemente Award, given annually to the MLB player who "best represents the game through extraordinary character, community involvement, philanthropy and positive contributions, both on and off the field."
 Seattle made him their candidate because of his work in hosting the Mariners Care Cystic Fibrosis Foundation golf tournament.
 In November 2010, the Sydney Blue Sox named Rowland-Smith as one of the players on their 35-man roster for the inaugural Australian Baseball League season, but he never pitched for them.
-On 2 December 2010, the Mariners decided not to offer him a new contract, making him a free agent.
+On 2 December 2010, the Mariners non-tendered Rowland-Smith, making him a free agent.